 - Destruction through war.
 We might be seeing the end result of pure human nature and the need to overreach and destroy.
 We are clearly coming from a position of seeing the end of advancement because we see the broken pillars on the left side.
 Perhaps some ancient weapon being indicated by the destruction, but I feel that is the least likely scenario.

 - Natural disaster.
 This is my personal favorite and what I think makes the most sense.
 We return to the column of destruction on the right side.
 We see a vertical explosion and debris raining down.
 The angle makes me think of a volcanic eruption.
-In the bottom left we see what appears to be a small stream.
-This stream might be water it might be lawful or might be blood.
-We might also be looking at a celestial impact, however, I think that is not as likely as we are seeing a directly vertical and downward force.
+In the bottom left, we see what appears to be a small stream.
+This stream might be water; it might be lawful or might be blood.
+We might also be looking at a celestial impact.
+However, I think that is not as likely as we see a directly vertical and downward force.
 However, another way to look at it is perhaps these stones to do represent celestial rocks falling from the sky.

 I find this picture to be pretty hard to interpret at the same time I am very drawn to it because of the destruction pictured.

-I’m not sure of the date of this picture but it makes me think of the eruption of Mount Vesuvius.
+I’m not sure of the date of this picture, but it makes me think of the eruption of Mount Vesuvius.
 Perhaps the two individuals represent the artist.
-Dramatic events such as the destruction from a volcanic eruption are great sources for art and the long-term telling of the story.
+Dramatic events such as the destruction of a volcanic eruption are excellent sources for art and the long-term telling of the story.